 Point of View

-The Old Way vs. The New Way: How CRE Brokers Work in 2026
+Old Way vs New Way: How CRE Brokers Work in 2026 (The Complete Workflow Comparison)

 Post-it notes, yellow legal pads, and email inboxes used to be the CRE broker's operating system.
-Here's what the same workflow looks like now — and what it's actually worth to make the switch.
+Here's what the same workflow looks like in 2026, across deal tracking, morning prep, market intelligence, outreach, and pipeline reviews.

 JB